-Moodle lets instructors set up an Assignment with a variety of settings.
+Moodle lets instructors create Assignments with a variety of settings.
 For example:

-- Your instructor can control whether you can make only one submission or can re-submit files, and whether you can upload files after deadlines have passed.
+- Your instructor can control whether you can make only one submission or whether you can you can re-submit files, or if you can upload files after deadlines have passed.

 - Assignments can be for "offline" activities such as a classroom presentation or printed paper, in which case you will not submit anything on Moodle, but your instructor may use the Moodle assignment for grading and feedback.